 Several past projects have produced useful, practical information on intercropping in the UK.
-This includes the Nuffield Scholarship report written by Andrew Howard15 which identified a need for breeding varieties adapted to intercropping systems and collaboration between farmers and equipment designers to develop machinery tailored to intercropping systems.
-Andrew was part of an Innovative Farmers project on intercropping16 trialling oats and linseed, oilseed rape and peas, and wheat and beans; results for the oats and linseed were promising with higher yields of linseed in the intercrop.
+This includes the Nuffield Scholarship report written by Andrew Howard higher the identified a need for breeding varieties adapted to intercropping systems and collaboration between farmers and equipment designers to develop machinery tailored to intercropping systems.
+Andrew was part of an Innovative Farmers project on intercropping higher trialling oats and linseed, oilseed rape and peas, and wheat and beans; results for the oats and linseed were promising with higher yields of linseed in the intercrop.